 Stortregn is a Blackened Death Metal band, formed in Switzerland in 2005.
-They have released three albums (Singularity, 2016; Evocation of Light, 2013; Uncreation, 2011), an EP (Devoured By Oblivion, 2008) and an early demo (Stortregn, 2007).
-Their latest album, Emptiness Fills the Void, was released in May 2018.
+After three highly successful albums (Singularity, 2016; Evocation of Light, 2013; Uncreation, 2011), an EP (Devoured By Oblivion, 2008) and an early demo (Stortregn, 2007), they released their latest album, Emptiness Fills the Void, in May 2018.
 Initially influenced by the Nordic Black Metal scene, they have expanded their vision and sound into a more contemporary era.
 With a relentless energy Read more on Last.fm

 Non Serviam Records (The Netherlands) sent LebMetal a promo package which started with: